tektoncd/community/teps/0091-verified-task-bundles.md

 - Provide solid building blocks to begin to establish formal chains of trust within the build pipeline itself.
-- Leveraging the above, provide mechanisms to establish a verifiable corpus of community-provided Task Bundles.
+- Leveraging the above, provide mechanisms to establish a verifiable corpus of community-provided Tasks and Task Bundles.
-- Create an optional Tekton configuration for Task Bundle verification based on Sigstore Cosign (https://github.com/sigstore/cosign).
+- Create an optional Tekton configuration for Remote Resource verification based on Sigstore Cosign (https://github.com/sigstore/cosign).
-- Create an optional Tekton Chains configuration to skip attestation creation based on information from Task Bundles that could not be verified.
+- Create an optional Tekton Chains configuration to skip attestation creation based on information from Remote Resources that could not be verified.

 ### Non-Goals